AI & Privacy

 Meditron (7B and 70B Parameters)

-Medical-specialized model from EPFL.
+Medical-specialized model from EPFL, designed for healthcare applications.

 Key Specifications: